abusufiyanbelif/bmsssolapur-v2/src/docs/BUILD_FIX_LOG.md

 ---

-## Build Pass 15 (Latest)
+## Build Pass 16 (Latest)

 ### Errors Found:

 1.  **`Error: Invalid src prop (gs://...)` (Final Resolution)**: The `next/image` component was still crashing the application in multiple places due to an invalid `gs://` URI being used for the organization logo.
 The root cause was that several default/fallback data objects, including the primary `organizationToSeed` object in `src/services/seed-service.ts`, still contained the incorrect URL format.
     -   **Resolution**:
         1. Conducted a full-system audit to find every instance of the invalid `gs://` URL.
-        2. Updated the default data in `src/services/seed-service.ts`, `src/services/organization-service.ts`, and all page-level fallbacks (`/admin/organization/page.tsx`, `/organization/page.tsx`, etc.) to use the correct, public `https://firebasestorage.googleapis.com/...` URL for `test_brand.jpeg`.
+        2. Updated the default data in `src/services/seed-service.ts`, `src/services/organization-service.ts`, and all page-level fallbacks (`/admin/organization/page.tsx`, `/organization/page.tsx`, etc.) to use the correct, public `https://firebasestorage.googleapis.com/...` URL for the logo.
         3. Reinforced the `Logo` component (`src/components/logo.tsx`) with a more robust `onError` handler and an internal check to always prefer a valid, hardcoded placeholder over an invalid URL, making it resilient to future data inconsistencies.
 This comprehensive fix ensures that an invalid URL can no longer be seeded into the database or used by the application, permanently resolving this class of error.

+---

+## Build Pass 15

+### Errors Found:

+1.  **`Error: ⨯ upstream image response failed for ...
+404`**: The `next/image` component was throwing a fatal error during server rendering when the `logoUrl` from the database pointed to a non-existent image in Firebase Storage.
+This crashed the entire page load.
+    -   **Resolution**: Implemented a fallback mechanism in the `Logo` component (`src/components/logo.tsx`).
+An `onError` handler was added to the `Image` component.
+If the primary `src` fails to load, the `onError` event now sets the image source to a reliable placeholder URL, preventing the crash and ensuring the UI always renders.

+2.  **Invalid URL Handling**: The `getImageAsBase64` server action, used by the letterhead feature, would crash if it was passed an invalid or malformed URL.
+    -   **Resolution**: Added a `try...catch` block around the `new URL(url)` constructor.
+If the URL is invalid, the function now logs an error and gracefully returns `undefined` instead of crashing.

 ---